Our Scholar Network

 Research Associate Professor, Director of Programs- Natural Learning Initiative, College of Design, NC State University

 Nilda Cosco, PhD, Research Associate Professor and Director of Programs, Natural Learning Initiative NLI, College of Design, NC State University.
 Dr. Cosco holds a degree in Educational Psychology, Universidad del Salvador, Argentina and a PhD in Landscape Architecture, Edinburgh University, Scotland.
 In 2000, she cofounded the Natural Learning Initiative at the College of Design, North Carolina with Professor Moore.
 She developed in 2007 the program Preventing Obesity by Design (POD).
-Cosco’s research focuses on the impact of the physical environment on children’s learning, health, and well-being.
+Professor Cosco’s research focuses on the impact of outdoor environments on health outcomes such as obesity, sedentary lifestyles, attention functioning, and well-being.

-Areas of Discipline: Educational Psychology & Landscape Architecture
+Areas of Discipline: Impact of Designed Outdoor Environments on Children's Health, Educational Psychology, Landscape Architecture

 • Brian Dauenhauer, Ph.D.